greenelab/meta-review/manuscript.md

 Several open science efforts are GitHub-based like our collaborative writing process.
 The ReScience [@8o1nWux7], the Journal of Open Source Software [@xpw2aizK], and some other [Open Journals](http://www.theoj.org/) rely on GitHub for peer review and hosting.
+Distill uses GitHub for transparent peer review and post-publication peer review [@1ESYVbN4H].
-GitHub is also increasingly used for resource curation [@vf9t7xMG], and collaborative scholarly reviews combine literature curation with discussion and interpretation.
+GitHub is increasingly used for resource curation [@vf9t7xMG], and collaborative scholarly reviews combine literature curation with discussion and interpretation.

 ### Limitations